-&lt;sup>8 Official Gazette 1/2009, 75/2009, 2/2010 i 89/2013
+8 Official Gazette 1/2009, 75/2009, 2/2010 i 89/2013

-CNB's legislation (i.e. Decision on the classification of placements and off-balance sheet liabilities of credit institutions).
+Calculation of risk provisions is made on a single and portfolio level according to IFRS and CNB's legislation (i.e. Decision on the classification of placements and off-balance sheet liabilities of credit institutions).

 Amount of impairment losses depends on client's credit standing and operating result, taking into account collateral amount or third party guarantee.
 In addition to the above mentioned impairment losses on assets, the Group also acknowledges impairment losses in profit and loss statement on balance and off-balance items, that were not impaired by the previously mentioned basics, i.e. which are classified into risk category A. According to the CNB's legislation level of value adjustments for these exposures may not be lower than 0,80% of the total balance of placements, i.e. off-balance sheet items graded A.